gcolbert/ACEM/documentation/windows-user-startup.md

 7. Double click on "startup" and wait until you see "Startup time: XXXX ms" (takes around 40 seconds)
 8. Open a web browser (e.g. Firefox) and go to http://localhost:8080/ACEM

-It should redirect you to the CAS authentication window.
-If you prefer manual accounts, please read [Configure authentication](configure-authentication.md).
+It should redirect you to the manual login form.
+If you prefer to use CAS, please read [Configure authentication](configure-authentication.md).